-72. (1) The Chief Justice may appoint, under his

-signature and the seal of the Supreme Court from time to time, such and so many barristers and solicitors and other persons as may be requisite to be Commissioners for taking affidavits and declarations and receiving production of documents or for taking the examination of witnesses on interrogatories or otherwise which may be necessary to be taken in respect of any proceedings in any Court, and any order of a Court for the attendance and examination of witnesses or production of documents before any such Commissioner within Nauru shall be enforced in the same manner as an order to attend or be examined or produce documents before the Court.

-- (2) No action shall be brought against any Commissioner in respect of any act or order performed or made by him in good faith in the execution or supposed execution of the powers or jurisdiction vested in him, but every such act or order, if in excess of such powers and jurisdiction, shall be liable to be revised, altered, amended or set aside upon application to the Court. - (3) A Commissioner shall, unless otherwise directed in the Commission, receive such fees as may be prescribed by rules of court.
+- (1) The Chief Justice may appoint under his signature and the seal of the Supreme Court from time to time, such and so many barristers and solicitors and other persons as may be requisite to be Commissioners for taking affidavits and declarations and receiving production of documents or for taking the examination of witnesses on interrogatories or otherwise which may be necessary to be taken in respect of any proceedings in any Court, and any order of a Court for the attendance and examination of witnesses or production of documents before any such Commissioner shall be enforced in the same manner as an order to attend or be examined or produce documents before the Court. - (1A) Every person appointed upon his own application, to be a Commissioner for Oaths under subsection (1) shall on appointment pay to the Republic such fee as the Minister may from time to time prescribe. - (2) No action shall be brought against any Commissioner in respect of any act or order performed or made by him in god faith in the execution or supposed execution of the powers or jurisdiction vested in him, but every such act or order, if in excess of such powers and jurisdiction, shall be liable to be revised, altered, amended or set aside upon application to the Court. - (3) A Commissioner shall, unless otherwise directed in the Commission, receive such fees as may be prescribed by rules of court.